 Brisbane – Head to Victoria Park if you’re a kid or a big kid as there’s lots going on for the young at heart.

-Full 2017 Nomads hostel event details coming soon!
+Full 2018 Nomads hostel event details coming soon, see below for what happened in 2017!

 Byron Bay: In Byron Bay at the Arts Factory Lodge: POOL PARTY / TRIPLE J Hottest 100 from 12 noon / Gourmet sausage sizzle $3 / Free fun, prizes & give aways/ BYO / 12 noon to 6pm.